-Training is a very generic term that doesn’t capture its value.
-For one thing, many people associate “training” with learnings that are very tactical in nature.
-However, in addition to engaging people with new processes and technologies, training can also focus on include culture, vision and strategic goals.
-The amount of change in organizations ensures that there will always be new things to learn and – for those who are engaged and motivated – new horizons to reach.
+Training is a very generic term that doesn't capture its value.
+For one thing, many people associate training with learnings that are very tactical in nature.
+However, in addition to engaging people with new processes and technologies, training can include culture, vision and strategic goals.
+The amount of change in organizations ensures that there will always be new things to learn and -and for those who are engaged and motivated - new horizons to reach.

 Ask leadership "What are the top three things you need your employees to understand?"

 Numerous studies point to organizational culture as one of the top challenges to achieving business targets.
 While culture is best shared by others living it, with new people joining the organization through recruiting or acquisition, cultural training - including e-learning - are helping new hires and existing employees understand how they live out the values of the organization to achieve goals.

 Find subject matter experts who can both educate and appeal to your employees.